ALucek/evaluizer/README.md

-- Some unique way to attach scores and views to prompts so u can evaluate when ran?
-Reinventing experiments from langsmith from first principles
-    - saving outputs and scores with a specific prompt in the view instead of having to rerun?
+Visualizing the scores somewhat with each of these? some way of comparing?

+docker setup

+Persisting errors visually (i.e. if I get an error and then something else happens it updates and removes it)

 - composite scoring
-- Persisting errors visually (i.e. if I get an error and then something else happens it updates and removes it)
 - better eval processing (actually queued and all not sequential)
 - overall metrics (summaries of averages)?
 - rubric?